 Finally, a sportsbook might just hand out a bonus in cash.
 If that happens, then you are free to do whatever you like with it – including withdrawing it to your bank account.

-This page provides you with a complete overview of the different bonus offers available at Colorado sportsbooks and examples of the types of bonus offers you can expect to find.
+This page provides you with a complete overview of the different bonus offers available at the best Colorado sportsbooks and examples of the types of bonus offers you can expect to find.

 Best risk free bet offers from Colorado sportsbooks